-Wednesday 27 July 2016
+Wednesday, 27 July 2016

 KID KLASSICS: THIS SURE TAKES SOME LICKIN'...

 It was back in the late '60s, in Room 7 of my primary school one day, that I espied the magnifying glass.
 It was in the hands of one of my classmates who was using it for the purpose for which it was designed.
 (No surprise there, really - what else is a magnifying glass for?)
 I was fascinated - it was such a small magnifying glass, and I immediately wanted one for myself.
 "Where did you get it?"
 I enquired of him.
 "I got it as part of a free stamp collecting kit I sent away for" was his response.
 That was the magic word for me - "free".
 I had seen the ad for such stamp kits in the comics I bought, but had never paid them too much attention before.
 I decided there and then that I would send away for such a kit the first chance I got.
 Nothing would deter me, my mind was made up.
-I wanted a mini-magnifying glass of my very own and, by thunder, I would have one.
+I wanted a mini-magnifying glass of my very own and, by thunder, I'd have one.

 Close to 30 odd years later, when I eventually got around to sending for it (quite a few years ago now), it could well have been from the very same stamp dealer as my long-ago classmate had acquired his - D. J. Hanson Ltd., Eastrington, Goole, East Yorks, England, DN14 7QG - who advertised extensively in British comics of the time (and is still going strong today).
+Update: He passed away in 2015.

 The much-coveted magnifying glass wasn't exactly the same as the one I remembered, but it was good enough for me.
 I felt the satisfaction that comes from finally fulfilling some long-held purpose or ambition that should have been accomplished years before.
 In fact, I wish I could sit in that classroom now, at my old desk, and employ my magnifying glass in the way I would've done back when I was a kid.
 No, not to read tiny print in one of my school books, but to capture an errant sunbeam and direct it towards a patch of skin on someone's bare thigh (short trousers in my day, remember) and wait to see them jump.